Temporal Conditioning Spiking Latent Variable Models of the Neural Response to Natural Visual Scenes: Leveraging Noisy Spiking Neural Models

 \subsection{Noise-Driven Learning in Networks of Noisy LIF Neurons}

-The Noise-Driven Learning (NDL) rule \cite{ma2023exploiting} in networks of Noisy LIF neurons is a theoretically-sound general form of Surrogate Gradient Learning.
+The Noise-Driven Learning (NDL) rule \cite{ma2023exploiting} in networks of Noisy LIF neurons is a theoretically sound general form of Surrogate Gradient Learning.
 In particular, the gradient w.r.t to synaptic weights in layer $l$ is computed by

 where the superscript $l,m$ denotes neuron $m$ in layer $l$, $\mathcal{L}$ is the loss value.
-Here the post-synaptic factor in NDL is calculated by the probability distribution function of the postsynaptic neuron's membrane potential noise.
+Here, the post-synaptic factor in NDL is calculated by the probability distribution function of the postsynaptic neuron's membrane potential noise.

-As shown in (\ref{eq:ndl}), NDL is well-compatible with the standard backpropagation computation paradigm.
-We can wrap the inference and learning of Noisy LIF neurons into a module \cite{ma2023exploiting}.
+As shown in Equation \ref{eq:ndl}, NDL is well-compatible with the backpropagation computation paradigm in trending libraries like PyTorch.
+Therefore, we can wrap the inference and learning of Noisy LIF neurons into a module.
 By replacing the original LIF neuron module (with Surrogate Gradient Learning) with the Noisy LIF module (with NDL), we can easily implement noisy spiking neural networks of arbitrary architectures in a {\it plug-and-play} manner.
+An example can be found at \texttt{\url{https://github.com/genema/Noisy-Spiking-Neuron-Nets}}.